 Our organizations are committed to ensuring that any changes to the healthcare system achieve coverage that is adequate, affordable and accessible for patients.
 A strong, robust marketplace is essential for people with serious, acute and chronic health conditions to access comprehensive coverage that includes all of the treatments and services that they need to stay healthy at an affordable cost.
-Our organizations support Virginia's efforts to strengthen its marketplace by submitting this application to establish a reinsurance program, and we urge the Departments to approve the application.
+Our organizations support Idaho's efforts to strengthen its marketplace by submitting this application to establish a reinsurance program, and we urge the Departments to approve the application.

 Reinsurance is an important tool to help stabilize health insurance markets.
 Reinsurance programs help insurance companies cover the claims of very high-cost enrollees, which in turn keeps premiums affordable for other individuals buying insurance on the individual market.
-Reinsurance programs have been used to stabilize premiums in a number of healthcare programs, such as Medicare Part D. A temporary reinsurance fund for the individual market was also established under the Affordable Care Act and reduced premiums by an estimated 10% to 14% in its first year1.
-More recently, a data brief released by the Center for Medicare and Medicaid Services showed that states with reinsurance waivers have experienced significantly lower individual market premiums than they would have otherwise and have seen gains in insurer participation.2 Virginia's proposal is consistent with these studies, and estimates that it will lower premium rates by about 15.6% and increase enrollment in the ACA marketplace.
+Reinsurance programs have been used to stabilize premiums in a number of healthcare programs, such as Medicare Part D. A temporary reinsurance fund for the individual market was also established under the Affordable Care Act and reduced premiums by an estimated 10 to 14% in its first year.
+More recently, a data brief released by the Center for Medicare and Medicaid Services showed that states with reinsurance waivers have experienced significantly lower individual market premiums than they would have otherwise and have seen gains in insurer participation.